Planning for an Adults 65+

 PLAN offers a pooled SNT; and we are uniquely qualified to serve elders:

 We have decades of experience in special needs trust services and financial planning for disabled individuals; we’re enduring and stable.

-We have deep knowledge and expertise in serving as trustee.
+We have deep knowledge and expertise in serving as a special needs trustee.

 Our Service Coordinators—who are all licensed social workers—provide caring, personalized assistance to each beneficiary via our special needs care support services.